 Composition of the Class

 MSU CVM has a class size of 112 students that are distributed among four pools: Mississippi Residents, Non-Residents, South Carolina contract residents and West Virginia contract residents.

 Prior to the final acceptance for admission, each successful applicant must enter a contract with the MSU CVM in which the applicant agrees and obligates himself/herself to pay the tuition, fees, and expenses applicable to the applicant's resident or non-resident status that exists at the time the applicant submits their VMCAS application.
 In addition, the applicant must agree and obligate himself/herself in the contract to continue to pay the tuition, fees and expenses during the applicant's entire MSU CVM DVM education experience that are applicable to that same initial status determination, thereby waiving any right to petition for a change in residency status for the purpose of calculating tuition.

-Please be aware that the Registrar's Office at Mississippi State University is the office that processes petitions for Mississippi residency.
-Applicants that wish to petition for Mississippi residency must do so prior to submission of their VMCAS application.
+Please be aware that the Office of the Registrar at Mississippi State University processes petitions for Mississippi residency.
+Applicants that wish to be considered a Mississippi resident must be certified prior to the submission of their VMCAS application.